Welcome to Hartwick College!

 One more option to consider is airfreight.
 Most airlines will allow you to send a trunk or extra suitcases to the U.S. but the cost can be high.
 Use this option only if you are traveling by plane to the U.S. and can arrange to have your shipped items arrive at the same airport, either a day or two before or the same day you arrive.

 If you are flying into Binghamton or Albany airports, Hartwick staff can pick you up and give you a ride to campus.
-If you would like transport, please fill out this form and return it by July 31, 2013.
+If you would like transport, please fill out the Arrival Information and Ride Request Form and return it by July 15, 2014.

 The closest airports to Oneonta, NY are located in Binghamton, NY (airport code BGM) and Albany, NY (airport code ALB).
 However, major Ports of Entry (arrival locations for most international incoming flights) on the East Coast are New York City, Philadelphia, Baltimore, and Washington, DC.